darkshadowwarrior/checkoutkata/Readme.md

 I would refactor the calculation functions into some other service that deals with these types of calculations and account for tax using some sort of tax service
-I also feel that the function that handles the discounts might not be valid where it is but as this is my first checkout system and I'm not fully sure just yet where to take it so I have left it in situ for now.
+I also feel that the function that handles the discounts might not be valid where it is but as this is my first checkout system and I'm not fully sure just yet where to take it, I have left it in situ for now.

 I also think the calculate function is a little over complex as it is working out the amount of discounts to apply per set as well as calculating the discounted cost